 Similar to the rest of the Northern provinces, Phayao, Thailand has a variety of coffee shops located throughout the main city.
 If you’re a coffee drinker, I suggest visiting Cupcake at Phayao Cafe and Bakery, All About Coffee, I See You @ Phayao or Lake Cafe Coffee.
 For an extra special treat, visit Phayao Coffee Roasters.

 If you’re looking for a nicer type restaurant then head towards the west end of the main city.
 Here you will find a variety of restaurants overlooking the lake.
 Beware of the bugs, especially if you visit during rainy season.

 Restaurants like View Lover, Lake Cafe, Aurora and Seeview Phayao are a few to name.
 We ate a delicious dinner one night at Seeview.
 I had mango cashew chicken, and holy smokes, it was delicious.
 These dinners tend to be on the more pricy side, but they are worth it.

 Although there is not a huge difference between Phayao and Lampang, in terms of food, coffee and culture, the atmosphere of a smaller town was a nice change.
 I could immediately feel the sense of small town when walking along the lake.

 I felt that the 3 days / 2 nights, we spent here was a good enough time to see the sights.
+A weekend getaway in Phayao was a perfect place for me to recharge.
 Although it was challenging getting motorbikes, everything worked out and we could get out and explore.